tibetan-nlp/classical-tibetan-corpus/README.md

 Then, apply the grammar to the input, specifying an output file:

-`vislcg3 -g minimal-dependencies.cg -I volume-11854-vislcg.txt -O volume-11854-vislcg-UD.txt`
+`vislcg3 -g minimal-dependencies.cg -I mila-vislcg.txt -O mila-vislcg-UD.txt`

 Alternatively, the output can be piped to a different format using the [cg-conv](http://beta.visl.sdu.dk/cg3/chunked/cmdreference.html#cg-conv) tool.
 This repository, for example, includes the output of the following command:

-`vislcg3 -g minimal-dependencies.cg -I volume-11854-vislcg.txt | cg-conv -N > volume-11854-niceline-UD.txt`
+`vislcg3 -g minimal-dependencies.cg -I mila-vislcg.txt | cg-conv -N > mila-niceline-UD.txt`

 The resulting file - in [Niceline CG format](http://beta.visl.sdu.dk/cg3/chunked/streamformats.html#stream-niceline) -
 is compact and easily converted to other formats.